bytecodealliance/javy/README.md

 ```
 shasum -a 256 javy-arm-macos-v0.2.0.gz | awk '{ print $1 }' > javy-arm-macos-v0.2.0.gz.sha256
 ```
-6. Upload both files to the new release downloads.
+6. Attach both files to the new release page